 Spinal stenosis is a common condition that occurs when the space around the nerves or spinal cord narrows.
-This narrowing puts pressure on the spinal cord and/or the spinal nerve roots, often leading to symptoms of pain, tingling, numbness and muscle weakness.
+The narrowing puts pressure on the spinal cord and/or the spinal nerve roots, often leading to symptoms of pain, tingling, numbness and muscle weakness.
 The condition usually begins gradually and progresses over time as the narrowing increases.
-When the narrowing takes place in the lumbar spine, you may feel these symptoms in the lower back, buttocks, legs and feet.
-In essence, spinal stenosis is a “space issue”.
+When the narrowing takes place in the spinal canal lumbar spine, the symptoms are felt in the lower back, buttocks, thighs, legs and feet.
+In essence, spinal stenosis is a “space issue” where the nerves compete with bone and soft tissues (ligamentum flavum) for space, and the nerves always lose.
+The goal of treatment for spinal stenosis is to decompress or relieve pressure on the nerves.

 What Are the Symptoms of Lumbar Spinal Stenosis?

-Lower back pain is a common symptom.
-The pain is from the degenerative disc disease and degenerative (arthritic) facets that often accompany aging.
+Lower back pain is a common symptom or complaint.
+The pain is from the

 (Both of these can be considered medical emergencies and you should get to an emergency room as quickly as possible!)